-Have you been seeing the commercials on TV for gold clad coins?
+Have you seen the commercials on TV for gold clad coins?
 Steer cleer of this trap!
 It is no secret that many people have made lots of money buying and selling gold lately.
-Unfortunately, it seems as if the number of people that are willing to be taken to the cleaners always skyrockets in times of global economic crisis.
-Everyone is looking for a quick buck to ease the recession and gold clad coins are one of the most common offerings that will relieve you of your hard earned cash in return for something that is practically worthless.
+Unfortunately, many people are looking for a quick buck and gold clad coins are just another way for someone to scam you out of your money.What Gold Clad Really Means

 The Real Deal

 Krugerrand gold coins are among the most popular actual gold coins on the market.
 You will have to pay a premium for these coins but keep it below 4%.
-Basically, if gold is $1,300 an ounce, don’t pay more than $1,350 for a one ounce 24 carat gold Krugerrand coin of 99.99%+ purity.
+Basically, if gold is $1,300 an ounce, do not pay more than $1,350 for a one ounce 24 carat gold Krugerrand coin of 99.99%+ purity.

 Buying real gold coins with certificates of authenticity (very important) may seem steep but at least you get what you pay for.
 With gold clad coins, all you get are some pieces of inexpensive metal and you pay many times more than what they are worth.

 I know some of you have seen the commercials, magazine ads and Home Shopping Shows selling various coins, sets and collections.
 You know the ones, touting coins that supposedly were “Just released”, or “From the vault” or “Finally released”.

 Then use sales pitches from every angle about were gold and silver spot is and were it could be going, mintage figures to make the coins seem more rare, the age of the coins like it matters most, on their value, and try to convince buyers to hurry now before the deal ends.

 These companies or private mints even go as far as to limit the amount ordered to each house hold and talk about “future regret” to sensationalize and try to prompt immediate purchases.